memsql/singlestore-spark-connector/README.md

  * run `git checkout .` to revert all changes made by Intellij IDEA
  * in Intellij IDEA choose `Open` and select path to memsql-spark-connector
  * run `Test Spark 2.3` (it should succeed)

 ## SQL Pushdown Incompatibilities
  * `ToUnixTimestamp` and `UnixTimestamp` handle only time less then `2038-01-19 03:14:08`, if they get `DateType` or `TimestampType` as a first argument
  * `FromUnixTime` with default format (`yyyy-MM-dd HH:mm:ss`) handle only time less then `2147483648` (`2^31`)

+## Major changes from the 2.0.0 connector

+The MemSQL Spark Connector 3.0.0 has a number of key features and enhancements:

+* Introduces SQL Optimization & Rewrite for most query shapes and compatible expressions
+* Implemented as a native Spark SQL plugin
+* Supports both the DataSource and DataSourceV2 API for maximum support of current and future functionality
+* Contains deep integrations with the Catalyst query optimizer
+* Is compatible with Spark 2.3 and 2.4
+* Leverages MemSQL LOAD DATA to accelerate ingest from Spark via compression, vectorized cpu instructions, and optimized segment sizes
+* Takes advantage of all the latest and greatest features in MemSQL 7.x